 Beetroot is also available in concentrated powders and juice “shots” which vary in potency and dosage.

-The International Society of Sports Nutrition recommends athletes consume 300-600mg nitrate/day (or 0.1mmol/kg/day), either in the form of beetroot juice or sodium nitrate, 2-3 hours before exercise, for ergogenic benefits [1].
+The International Society of Sports Nutrition recommends athletes consume 300-600 mg nitrate/day (or 0.1 mmol/kg/day), either in the form of beetroot juice or sodium nitrate, 2-3 hours before exercise, for ergogenic benefits [ 1

-Consuming red beets or beetroot juice as an ergogenic aid can cause red urine and stools [19].
-While it might be alarming, red urine and stools from beet consumption are not harmful.
+Consuming red beets or beetroot juice as an ergogenic aid can cause red urine and stools [ 5

 Sprinters running short distances at max, or near-maximum speed.

-Creatine supplementation has been shown to enhance performance during short bursts of high-intensity activity like sprinting but seems to be of little value for mid-to-long distance runners [5].
-In fact, creatine supplementation may lead to weight gain which can hinder long-distance running performance [5].
+Creatine supplementation has been shown to enhance performance during short bursts of high-intensity activity like sprinting, but it is of little value for mid-to-long-distance runners [ 1 1

-Some research suggests that creatine supplementation paired with high carbohydrate intake post-run may enhance muscle glycogen stores, making it potentially beneficial for distance runners.
-However, the evidence to support this is limited [11].
+Some research suggests that creatine supplementation paired with high carbohydrate intake post-run may enhance muscle glycogen stores, making it potentially beneficial for distance runners [ 11

 Creatine is found naturally in food sources such as milk, red and white meat, and lesser amounts in fish and mollusks.